 How DBT Helps Children with Anxiety Cope and Thrive

 When children struggle with anxiety, it can impact their sleep, relationships, school experience, and overall well-being.
-As a parent or caregiver, it’s natural to feel unsure how to help.
+If you’re a parent or caregiver, you may be wondering how to help you child manage big feelings and worries.
 Fortunately, anxiety therapy for children offers evidence-based support and one highly effective approach is Dialectical Behavior Therapy (DBT).

-DBT for children helps kids understand their emotions, develop healthy coping strategies, and build confidence.
-It’s more than just talk; it’s about skills your child can use when they feel overwhelmed.
+DBT for children helps anxious kids understand their emotions, develop healthy coping strategies, and build confidence.

-Originally created for adults, DBT has been adapted for young people to help them manage strong emotions and improve their mental health.
-In the context of child anxiety therapy, DBT teaches age-appropriate strategies in a fun, structured, and interactive way.
+Originally created for adults, DBT has been adapted for children to help them manage strong emotions and improve their mental health.
+In anxiety therapy for kids, DBT teaches age-appropriate strategies in a fun, structured, and interactive way.

 The Four Core DBT Skills: Adapted For Kids With Anxiety

 Mindfulness helps children tune in to their thoughts and body sensations without judgment.
 This core skill is especially helpful when kids are caught in worry spirals.
-For example, your child learns to take three deep breaths and notice sounds around them, to ground themselves during a panic moment.
+For example, your child learns simple techniques, like deep breathing or noticing sounds around them, to ground themselves during anxious moments.

 When children feel overwhelmed, whether it's a test at school or separation anxiety, distress tolerance skills help them handle the moment without shutting down or lashing out.
 For example, your child uses a calm-down kit or grounding exercise to ride out anxious feelings safely.